Laguna Niguel, California: Incorporated city

 The population increased quickly during the last few decades of the 20th century, from 12,237 in 1980 to 61,891 in 2000.
 Growth since 2000 has been slower, with an estimate of 65,806 in 2015, due to the fact that the city has been fully built out.
 In 1992, Alicia Parkway was completed to I-5, providing a shorter route for northbound commuters; in 1996 the 73 San Joaquin Hills toll road opened, linking Laguna Niguel to the Interstate 405 in Costa Mesa.
 The Laguna Niguel City Hall, which had been planned as early as 1989, finally opened on October 15, 2011.

 In 1994 local residents first noticed damage to retaining walls and roads near an artificial slope on Via Estoril in the Niguel Summit community, and geologists warned that the area could be subject to a landslide.
-After heavy rains caused by the 1997–98 Super El Niño, the hill collapsed on March 19, 1998, destroying four homes at the top and five condominium units at the bottom.
+After heavy rains caused by the 1997–98 Super El Niño, the hill collapsed on March 19, 1998, destroying 5 or 6 homes at the top and five condominium units at the bottom.
 There were no deaths as the area had been evacuated only a few hours prior to the collapse.
 An investigation revealed that the company responsible for development, J.M.
 Peters Inc., had improperly packed and graded the 275,000 tons of fill supporting the Niguel Summit homes.
 In addition, the project had been plagued by instability throughout its construction, and halted repeatedly "after complaints of mudslides, slope washouts, erosion and dust."
 The Los Angeles Times reported that "according to county records, the developers were warned that building on "ancient landslides" could be unsafe, but they were able to continue construction after producing their own geological report that persuaded county officials to let the project go forward."
 However the most recent disaster to the Niguel Summit Subdivision has been the coastal fire in 2022 which flattened 20 homes and damaged many more.
 This fire started after problems and circuit activity was reported on a Southern California Edison short distance electricity tower in Laguna Beach.